r0h0gg6/react-native-safe-area-context/README.md

 | 5       | 0.74                 |
 | 4       | 0.64                 |

-## New architecture support

-This library currently has experimental support for the new react-native architecture.
-Note that there will be breaking changes and only the latest version of react-native will be supported.

 ## Usage

 This library has 2 important concepts, if you are familiar with React Context this is very similar.